HISTORY OF ST. MARY, MOTHER OF GOD

-The story of St. Mary Catholic Church began In the year 1914 in the midwest of the United States.
+The story of St. Mary, Mother of God began In the year 1914 in the midwest of the United States.
 A group of devoutly-Catholic Polish immigrants were attracted to the fabulous State of Florida by land-promotion sales-pitches published in the local newspapers.
 The promotions emphasized cheap farm land at $35 an acre, the possibility of three crops a year, and a local climate free from ice and snow.
 The group decided to relocate to Florida and selected the rural area in the northern part of Volusia County.
 In 1917, this area became part of Flagler County and later the City of Korona.

 IN 1954, the Parish was transferred to the Dioceses of St. Augustine and has been served to the present time by Pastors under the Diocesan Administration.